 Several choke tubes are supplied with your shotgun.
 The choke tubes listed are also available as accessories.
 Remember that Invector-DS, Invector-Plus and Standard Invector tubes are not interchangeable.
 Before removing or installing tubes, or reading the rim notch code, make sure your shotgun is completely unloaded and the "safety" is in the on safe position.

 CHOKE TUBE REMOVAL

-- 1 Place the "safety" in the on safe position.
+1 Place the "safety" in the on safe position.
 Always make sure the shotgun is completely unloaded.
-Always keep the muzzle pointed in a safe direction. - 2 Use the choke tube wrench to loosen the tube, turning it counterclockwise.
-Finger-twist the tube the rest of the way out of the barrel.
+Always keep the muzzle pointed in a safe direction.